View All Events +

 Saturdays: 12-3 p.m. & Sundays: 1-4 p.m.

 Musicians specializing in a variety of music, such as Spanish guitar and folk guitar, play throughout the garden every weekend during autumn.
 Bring a picnic and relish in the music.
-Specific locations, line-ups and artists’ bios TBD
+Specific locations and artists' bios coming soon.

 9/23-Jonathan and Shannon Camacho